Quantification of factors influencing the sporulation phenotype in Myxococcus xanthus

 Master of Science (MS)

 Neu, Devin, "Quantification of factors influencing the sporulation phenotype in Myxococcus xanthus" (2016).
-Dissertations - ALL.
-617.
+Theses - ALL.
+684.